MBrassey/waviii-token/Whitepaper.md

 ERC-20 Token:

-    At 18 Decimals, One hundred millionth of a single waviii Token (0.00000001) is the smallest unit called a "wav". waviii is an ERC-20 Mintable built from Openzeppalin node_modules and waviii.sol which is the sourcecode and configuration for the waviii token.
+    One hundred millionth of a single waviii Token (0.00000001) is the smallest unit called a "wav". waviii is an ERC-20 Mintable built from Openzeppalin node_modules and waviii.sol which is the sourcecode and configuration for the waviii token.